1889 – 1920 Modernizing America Modern Womanhood

 Modern Womanhood

 What did it mean to be a woman in modern America?
-The answer certainly differed depending on race, ethnicity, geography, and economic and social status.
+The answer differed depending on race, ethnicity, geography, and economic and social status.

 Section Essential Questions